Agapanthus Care Guide: Planting, Flowering and Dividing

 - Tender or potted agapanthus should be moved into a sheltered location where they will be free from frost (do so before the first frost in autumn and move back after the last frost in spring).
 An unheated greenhouse or even the base of a sunny wall may be suitable.

-Agapanthus is generally pest and disease free.
-In the past decade, however, a few gardeners have discovered agapanthus gall midge, which grows in the flower buds, causing them to brown, deform and not open.
+Agapanthus is generally pest and disease-free.
+In the past decade, however, a few gardeners have discovered agapanthus gall midge, which grows in the flower buds, causing them to brown, deform and stay closed.

 You can divide established agapanthus clumps into smaller clumps to propagate more plants, each being genetically identical to the original.
 (If you propagate from seed you’re unlikely to end up with exactly the same flowers, as the plant may have cross pollinated with other varieties.)